 Do You Have These 5 Bad Dental Habits?

-You practice good dental care: brushing your teeth, flossing fairly regularly, and seeing your dentist twice a year for checkups and cleanings.
+You practice good dental care: You brush your teeth, floss fairly regularly, and see your dentist twice a year for checkups and cleanings.
 Good for you!
 But you’re probably also engaging in one or more bad habits that can undermine the good ones and compromise your dental health.
-Here‘s our list of five of the worst dental habits, why they're harmful, and what you can do to stop them.
+Here's our list of five of the worst dental habits, why they're harmful, and what you can do to stop them.

 Dental Care Problem 1: Crunching, Sucking, and Sipping

 Right up there with ice cubes are popcorn kernels, which can also put undue stress on a tooth and cause it to fracture.
-And some people keep the pits of fruit such as peaches, apricots, and plums in their mouth to suck on and then crunch on.
+Some people keep the pits of fruit such as peaches, apricots, and plums in their mouth to suck on and then crunch on.

 Sipping sugary soda throughout the day is another bad habit, research suggests.
 The constant exposure to sweet and acidic beverages can foster tooth decay.